 - Fold in the fresh or frozen blueberries.

 - Portion into a greased or lined standard sized, 12 cavity, muffin tin.

 - Press an additional 4-6 blueberries on top of each muffin and sprinkle with a bit of coarse sugar.

 - Bake for 15-18 minutes or until they spring back when pressed and there are some golden brown spots on top in between the blueberries.

-- Allow to cool to warm and enjoy.
+- Allow to cool for a few minutes, and enjoy warm.

 Thanks so much for spending some time with me today.
-Have a lovely day.
+Enjoy the vegan blueberry muffins, and have a lovely day.

 What are my qualifications to teach you baking and pastry?
 As a former working pastry chef and special educator, I marry my passions for both teaching and for baking into explaining techniques, methods, and developing the best possible recipes.
 For more info, you can read more about me.